-360Giving offers a convenient way for developers, researchers and others to access grants data published in the 360Giving Data Standard: the 360Giving Datastore.
+The 360Giving Datastore is a convenient way for developers, researchers and others to access grants data published in the 360Giving Data Standard.

 The Datastore is updated every day by fetching data from every file listed on the 360Giving Data Registry.
 GrantNav is then updated based on this latest data.
 The data update process also produces an enhanced JSON version of the 360Giving Data Registry showing metadata about each file.